ja-shuvro/jobify/README.md

 ## Features

 - **User Authentication:**
-  - Sign up and login functionality for users and companies.
+  - Sign-up and login functionality for users and companies.
   - JWT-based authentication for secure user sessions.

 - **Job Posting:**